Fyko/scyllax/book/src/delete_queries/README.md

 # Delete Queries
 Writing delete queries, which is pretty much the same as [Select Queries](../select_queries/index.html), is incredibly easy with the `delete_query` macro.

-Simply create a struct with the fields you want to select, and annotate it with the `#[delete_query]` macro.
+Simply create a struct with the fields you want to select, and annotate it with the `#[write_query]` macro.

 ```rust
 #use scyllax::prelude::*;